binoyPeries/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

         To use custom environment variable names instead of Choreo's default ones, add the dependency as a `serviceReference` in your `component.yaml v1.1` file.
 You can copy the `serviceReference` section from the `component.yaml v1.0` tab and paste it under `dependencies` in your `component.yaml v1.1` file, which maintains backward compatibility with the v1.0 format.

     ### Runtime configurations
-    In the `configuration` section of the `component.yaml` file, you can define runtime configurations for the component.
+    In the `configurations` section of the `component.yaml` file, you can define runtime configurations for the component.
 These configurations currently support environment variable injection related to dependencies.

     | Configuration                 | Required     | Description                                                                       |
     |-------------------------------|--------------|-----------------------------------------------------------------------------------|